MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/morphology.md

 These capsules are attached to the tree's branches through short stalks, and they develop at the base of the flower stalk from the remnants of the flower's ovary.
 The stem, or pedicel, of the capsule measures about 2-3 cm (0.8-1.2 inches) in length.

 Beyond their external characteristics, the horse chestnut capsules house 1-2 shiny, dark brown seeds known as conkers.
 These seeds are very distinctive and are the true reproductive structure of the tree.

+The following table shows in detail the morphological characteristics of Aesculus hippocastanum fruits.

 | Characteristic | Description |
 | --- | --- |